arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-rs485/content.md

 bool statuses[]{ true, true, true, true };
 ```

-After initializing the RS-485 interface, we will set the relays and the status LEDs as `OUTPUTS`.
+After initializing the RS-485 interface, the relays and the status LEDs are set as `OUTPUTS`.
 It will later help to control the relay with its corresponding visual indicator based on the received data over the RS-485:

 ```arduino
 void setup() {